mvilain/open-vpn/README.md

 Note that another OpenVPN client, Viscosity, won't connect to the instances at all.
 I haven't found a way to review any client connection errors and the log file, when enabled on the instances, reports no connection attempted.
 TunnelBlick is much better at telling you what is going on.

-## Linode configuration

-In order to create Linodes which you can use to install and configure OpenVPN, install the Terraform tool on your system, create a Linode account, and obtain an authorization token.
-This will allow you to use the Terraform model in the `linode` directory to create the following Linodes:

-- CentOS 7 and 8
-- Debian 9 and 10
-- Fedora 32, 33, and 34
-- Ubuntu 18.04 and 20.04
-- AlmaLinux 8
-- RockyLinux 8

-Each Linode is running a nanode-sized Linode in a mix of regions.
-The file `linode-vars.tf` contains the default values for the *pre-existing* Linode DNS domain to which these Linodes will be added and the default region, if not passed to the terraform module.

 ## AWS configuration